fwolfst/dar-ke/README.md

 - [ ] Rogue-aspect
 - [ ] Sound

+## Derived ToDos

+- [ ] player sees objs on horizon
+- [ ] player can approach objs on ground
+- [ ] objs appear bigger when close
+- [ ] giants can move
+- [ ] certain events trigger certain narratives
+- [ ] there is a credit screen
+- [ ] there is a trigger for the credit screen
+- [ ] Moving forward has a visible effect (besides head movement)
+- [ ] Screen and Window sizing is messed up.
+Use a proper camera and fixed ratios.
+- [ ] horizon and ground have some texture
+- [ ] Use bevy Color::Mix or colorgrad-rs to interpolate between colors
+- [X] player sees points on horizon
+- [X] horizon and ground can have some circle gradients ("light" with color)
+- [X] Head bobbing

+### Other ToDos

+- [ ] Learn and straighten the imports

 ## Game Ideas/Notes

 - Narrative comes animated (flash in, degrade over time)
 - Narrative is accompanied by sound
 - Breathing moves horizon/height anyway
 - light cone moves when moving (even when turning)

-## Derived ToDos

-- [ ] Moving forward has a visible effect (besides head movement)
-- [ ] horizon and ground have some texture/circle gradients
-- [ ] horizon and ground color changes
-- [ ] Use bevy Color::Mix or colorgrad-rs to interpolate between colors
-- [ ] Screen and Window sizing is messed up.
-Use a proper camera and fixed ratios.
-- [ ] player sees points or objs on horizon
-- [X] Head bobbing

 ## (Code) Design desicions